Eric Dawson

-Eric Lamont Dawson (born July 7, 1984) is an American professional basketball player, who last played for the Cariduros de Fajardo of the Baloncesto Superior Nacional (BSN).
+Eric Lamont Dawson (born July 7, 1984) is an American former professional basketball player.
 He played college basketball for McLennan CC and Midwestern State.

 College career

 Dawson spent two years at McLennan Community College before transferring to Midwestern State where he averaged 16.6 points and 10.6 rebounds in two seasons and earning All-LSC first-team honors in both seasons.
 He also was a Basketball Times second-team All American while helping the Mustangs to a conference title and an NCAA regional appearance in his senior season.

 Professional career

 After going undrafted in the 2007 NBA draft, Dawson signed with the Austin Toros of the NBA Development League on November 1, 2007.
 On February 4, 2008, he was waived by the Toros after playing two games in an injury plagued.
 Afterwards, he signed with Marineros of Dominican Republic for the rest of the season.

 On November 6, 2008, Dawson re-signed with the Austin Toros.
 In 30 games, he averaged 10.3 points, 6.6 rebounds, 1.6 assists, 1.1 steals and one block in 24.2 minutes.
 The next season, he played in Japan for Mitsubishi Diamond Dolphins.

 In December, 2010, Dawson re-signed with Austin.

 In 29 games with the Austin Toros in the 2011–12 season, Dawson averaged 17.2 points and 10.7 rebounds, shooting 56 percent from the field earning himself the NBA D-League's Impact Player of the Year.
 He eclipsed previous career highs that he set in the 2008–09 season when he averaged 10.4 points and 6.6 rebounds.
 With Dawson in the lineup, the Toros put together a record of 19–10, helping them to the league's second best record at 33–17 going into the 2012 NBA D-League Playoffs.

 During the 2011–12 season, he played two stints with the San Antonio Spurs of the National Basketball Association (NBA).

 The Meralco Bolts of the Philippine Basketball Association selected Dawson as an import for the 2013 Commissioner's Cup.
 In July 2013, he signed with Metros de Santiago of the Dominican Republic.

 In June 2013, Dawson joined the Atlanta Hawks for the 2013 NBA Summer League and on September 30, 2013, he signed with the Hawks.
 However, he was waived on October 26 after appearing in three preseason games.
 On October 31, 2013, Dawson was re-acquired by the Austin Toros and averaged 14 points and 9.8 rebounds per game.
 In March, 2013, Dawson signed with Petrochimi Bandar Imam to play in the final of the WABA League.
 He was the leading scorer for Petrochimi with 21 points, but lost the title.
 On April 24, 2014, Dawson signed with Heilongjiang Fengshen of the Chinese NBL where he averaged 32 points, 15.7 rebounds and 3.3 steals per game.